lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

 :ref:`tutorial_partition_mesh_waves` output files).

 The new output files pertain to the partitioning and meshing steps we added to the workflow.
-The file extensions are the same as when we ran the geometry workflow, but now we have an added ``single_element_mesh.inp`` orphan mesh file.
+The file extensions are the same as when we ran the geometry workflow, but now we have an added ``rectangle_mesh.inp`` orphan mesh file.

 **********************
 Workflow Visualization